 She gave me the recipe over the phone, but I did not write it down then.
 This Arachuvitta Vathal Kuzhambu has been in the back of my head since then.
 I just vaguely remember the recipe and hence never made it.

-Few months back, one of the members of a cooking group that I am a part of on Facebook, posted this recipe.
+A few months back, one of the members of a cooking group that I am a part of on Facebook, posted this recipe.
 I immediately remembered my mother's recipe and I was so happy.
-Thanks to Jayanthi Nagarajan Madam for her recipe.
-This Arachuvitta Vathal Kuzhambu tastes just like the kind of vathal kuzhambu we eat at weddings and in restaurants.

 The flavors were amazing and it also gave me a chance to use my favorite Sundakkai Vathal / dried Turkey berry.
 In the past, I have used the Sundakkai usually only in More Kuzhambu, but now I have another recipe that I could use it in.

-I made this Arachuvitta Vathal Kuzhambu over the weekend with Beans curry and Tomato Juice rasam.
+I made this Arachuvitta Vathal Kuzhambu over the weekend with Beans Curry and Tomato Juice rasam.
 I am working on the 'Meal time dishes' theme this week in BM and the Arachuvitta Vathal Kuzhambu is my first recipe under the theme.

 Preparation time - 10 minutes